brevis-network/pico/docs/sparks.md

   - This could make the code much more modular and easy to maintain/extend.

 - [ ] Parallelism enhancement
-  - Operation-level, chip-level, shard-level parallelism check and enhancement.
+  - Operation-level, chip-level, chunk-level parallelism check and enhancement.

 ### Chips